 Each member of the Company's audit committee has experience and/or an educational background that is relevant to the performance of his duties as an Audit Committee member.
-Mr. Goldberg holds J.D. and M.B.A. degrees, and has gained experience relevant to performance of his Audit Committee duties in high level executive roles, including service as chief financial officer of a biopesticides manufacturer, and through service as a director and member of the audit committee duties in high level executive roles, including service as chief financial officer of a biopesticides manufacturer, and through service relevant to performance of his Audit Committee duties in high level executive roles, including service as director and chief executive officer of both private and publicly-traded enterprise software companies.
-Dr. Barzilai has gained experience relevant to performance of his Audit Committee duties through his roles as an academic and laboratory administrator and in his capacity as a private investor.
+Mr. Fitzgerald has gained experience relevant to performance of his Audit Committee duties in high level executive roles, including service as director and chief executive officer of both private and publicly-traded enterprise software companies.
+Dr. Amatruda has experience relevant to his role on the audit committee based on his service on the board of directors of a number of biotechnology companies and his career as a pharmaceutical executive.